Florida Sales Tax Audit Lawyer

 Information on a Florida Sales and Use Tax Audit

 Commonly, the DOR asks for state and federal tax returns, property records, purchase and sales documents, cash receipt and disbursement journals, sales tax exemption or resale certificates, depreciation schedules plus additional documentation, or even an electronic copy of all your accounting records so that amounts given on your Florida tax returns can be verified.
 Normally, an audit can extend back for a 3 year period.
-Earlier records may be demanded if you failed to file a return or the DOR feels that a return or payment was "substantially incorrect."
 Often the Florida Department of Revenue will ask for information to which THE DEPARTMENT OF REVENUE IS NOT ENTITLED.
 Similarly, the DOR will ask the taxpayer to sign documents limiting the taxpayer's rights, which the taxpayer DOES NOT HAVE TO SIGN.
 If the DOR's demands are not met, then they may threaten to immediately file and Notice of Proposed Assessment against your company.
 How do you know what to give or what to sign without an experienced Florida Tax Professional on your side?

-The attorneys with the Law Offices of Moffa, Gainor, & Sutton, P.A. work aggressively through all stages of the audit process, including tax litigation, if this is needed to protect your rights and achieve the best possible outcome for you.
+The attorneys with the Law Offices of Moffa, Sutton, & Donnini, P.A. work aggressively through all stages of the audit process, administrative appeal, including tax controversy, if this is needed to protect your rights and achieve the best possible outcome for you.